Letting States Decide Health Coverage Could Make It Harder To Buy

 "What you don't want if you're an insurer is only sick people buying whatever product you have," says Christopher Koller, president of the Milbank Memorial Fund and a former Rhode Island insurance commissioner.
 "So the way to get healthy people is to offer cheaper products designed for the healthy people."

-Such a change could give carriers wide room to do that by eliminating or shrinking the 10 "essential health benefits" required by the Affordable Care Act, including hospitalization, prescription drugs, mental health treatment and lab services from plan requirements — especially if state regulators don't step in to fill the void, analysts said.
+Such a change could give carriers wide room to do that by shrinking or eliminating from plan requirements the 10 essential health benefits required by the ACA, including hospitalization, prescription drugs, mental health treatment and lab services — especially if state regulators don't step in to fill the void, analysts said.

 Conservative House Republicans want to exclude the rule from any replacement, arguing it drives up cost and stifles consumer choice.

-On Thursday, President Donald Trump agreed after meeting with members of the conservative Freedom Caucus to leave required essential benefits out of the measure under consideration, according to White House Press Secretary Sean Spicer.
+On Thursday, President Trump agreed after meeting with members of the conservative Freedom Caucus to leave required essential benefits out of the measure under consideration, according to White House press secretary Sean Spicer.
 "Part of the reason that premiums have spiked out of control is because under Obamacare, there were these mandated services that had to be included," Spicer told reporters.

-Pushed by Trump, House Republican leaders agreed late Thursday to a Friday vote on the bill but were still trying to line up support.
+Pushed by Trump, House Republican leaders agreed late Thursday to a Friday vote on the bill, but they were still trying to line up support.

 "Tomorrow we will show the American people that we will repeal and replace this broken law because it's collapsing and it's failing families," said House Speaker Paul Ryan, R-Wis.
 "And tomorrow we're proceeding."
 When asked if he had the votes, Ryan didn't answer and walked briskly away from the press corps.